Note

 Ratio of devices delivering messages fast to the total number of devices | Throughput |

 With that done, we can apply a sliding scale on each indicator and define exact threshold values that represent what it means for the client to be "satisfied".
-For this scenario, we select sample threshold values as laid out in the table below with formal Service Level Objectives (SLOs):
+For this scenario, we select sample threshold values as laid out in the following table with formal Service Level Objectives (SLOs):

 Service Level Objective | Factor |